-Generally, under the continued listing requirements and rules of Nasdaq, independent directors must comprise a majority of a listed companys board of directors.
+Generally, under the continued listing requirements and rules of The Nasdaq Stock Market LLC ("Nasdaq"), independent directors must comprise a majority of a listed company's board of directors.
 Our board of directors has undertaken a review of its composition, the composition of its committees and the independence of each director.
 Our board of directors has determined that Messrs.
-Dumont, Ramsey, Szot and Wickersham, and Dr. Williams are independent within the meaning of Nasdaq listing standards and that none of such directors has any relationship with us that would interfere with the exercise of their independent business judgment.
-Accordingly, a majority of our directors is independent, as required under applicable Nasdaq rules.
-In making this determination, our board of directors considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.
+Dumont, Szot and Siegel, Drs.
+Williams and Bechtel and Ms. Chiavarini are independent within the meaning of Nasdaq listing standards and that none of such directors has any relationship with the Company that would interfere with the exercise of their independent business judgment.
+The board also determined that Loretta Mayer, our current chief executive officer, and Cheryl Dyer (through her retirement from the board in June 2018), were not independent.
+Accordingly, a majority of our directors are independent, as required under applicable Nasdaq rules.
+In making this determination, our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.
+There are no arrangements or understandings between any director or nominee and any other person or entity other than the Company pursuant to which the director or nominee receives compensation in connection with that person's candidacy or service as a director.